FAQ

 Is my data protected from other clients?

 Yes.
-Your data is run in a multi-tenant environment where other clients cannot access your pod.
+Your data is run in a multi-tenant environment where other clients can't access your pod.
 For sensitive workloads requiring the best security, please use Secure Cloud.

 Usability